Romeo Mancini: Monuments

 In 1961, when he was asked to create a visualization of Perugia for the great exhibition in Turin, “Italia '61”.
 The work modelled in ceramic with an operation of synthesis and abstraction, recalls, thanks to the precious material, the golden glow of ancient sun baked Etruscan stones and, through synthetic and sharp forms, suggests the idea of the urban development of the medieval city.
-The sculpture was prepared by Mancini for the stand designed by the architects representing Umbria, Astengo, Zanetti and Campus, at of the great Turin exhibition.
+The sculpture was prepared by Mancini for the stand designed by the architects representing Umbria, Astengo, Zanetti and Campus, at the great Turin exhibition.

 In 1962 he realized the sculpture Dedicata al lavoratore (lit.
 Dedicated to the Worker), executed for the fountain in Piazza d'Anni at S. Giuliana in Perugia.

 In 1967 he created the great Scultura in acciaio (lit.
 Steel Sculpture) for Città della Pieve and the Aerei (lit.
 Aircraft), also in steel, to commemorate the dead in Passignano, on lake Trasimeno.

 In the same year, the sculpture Icone 67 was sent to Alexandria in Egypt.
 The Venice Biennale had organized an exhibition of twelve artists in the city, and Mancini, on the recommendation of Valentino Martinelli, was invited to exhibit two sculptures and two paintings.
 At this time, the artist designed abstract works, clearly destined to live in the open air, in the interplay of natural light and his figures of fishermen or workers.

 In 1984 Mancini produced works such as the sculpture in memory of Capitini one dedicated to the Fanciullo (lit.
 Young Man), and another dedicated to the (Ai Democratici Umbri Vittime dello squadrismo fascista 1921-1922 (lit.
 Victims of the fascist squads), all in Perugia.